 If you’re a resident of Australia you may wish to look into the Kayo Sports 14 day free trial which has no set-up or equipment fees.
 With Kayo you will have access to the same Fox Sports broadcasts as Foxtel, and can stream the FFA Cup live to eligible devices and browsers within just minutes of getting started.
 Kayo also offers match replays, so you have the option to watch the FFA Cup on Demand should you miss out and need to catch up.

-How to Watch the FFA Cup Online in Australia
+How to Stream the FFA Cup Finals Online in Australia

 Not everyone currently has, or wants to take on the cost of a Foxtel or Telstra pay TV subscription.
 So with this consideration in mind, what other choices do you have when it comes to streaming the FFA Cup to an internet connected device, and how can you maximise their use?
 Let’s look at some of the best streaming options available on the Aussie market.